 There are people in this world who love to cook.
 I am not one of them.
 I can cook, but it’s a chore.
 I don’t have the inclination to spend hours cooking at the end of a long day.
 And I certainly don’t have time to spend hours slaving away in the kitchen when the kids are home during the holidays.

 I know, I know.
 Why not involve the kids?
 Get them to help out with making dinner.
-Have fun while cooking.
+Have fun while cooking on their holidays.
 Apart from their age being an issue, let me remind you that I have a Type A personality with slight OCD tendencies.

 Kids + cooking = lots of mess.
-Lots of mess stresses me out.
+Lots of mess stresses me out over the holidays.

 I realise that I could work on my need for order and tidiness.
 But I feel that just by having kids, I’ve made a lot of concessions in this area of my life.
 Any more and we will be living in complete chaos.